niccc/Analyzing-Congress-Voting-Records/README.md

 2. Temporarily store data in Pandas DataFrames.
 3. Utilize SQLalchemy to store data in a SQLite database.
 4. Build Flask API to access the tables in our database.
+5. Use Javascript to access our data tables via the Flask API.

 Url: https://lumindak.github.io/Project-Analyzing-voting-records/